sbibek51/House-Price-Prediction-Using-Regression/README.md

 We evaluated the model's performance using the following metrics:

-- Mean Absolute Error (MAE): [interpretation]
+- Mean Absolute Error (MAE):
-- Mean Squared Error (MSE): [interpretation]
+- Mean Squared Error (MSE):
-- R-squared (R²): [interpretation]
+- R-squared (R²):

 ## Results and Conclusion

-After thorough evaluation, we observed [mention observations, insights, or findings].
-The model performed [mention performance metrics and their values].

 In conclusion, we have successfully built a regression model using Random Forest to predict house prices.
-Further improvements could be made by [mention potential future steps, e.g., feature engineering, trying different algorithms, etc.].

----

-Remember to fill in any specific details or results from your analysis.
-This template provides a structured overview of your project based on the house price dataset.